sivavel13/Clothing-Sales-Dashboard-Analysis/README.md

 ### Project Overview
 This project involves the analysis of a simulated retail **Clothing Sales Dataset** to identify key performance indicators (KPIs), sales trends, and top-performing products/stores.
 The goal was to transform raw transaction data into actionable business intelligence using **Tableau Public** for visualization.

-This dashboard provides stakeholders with a clear, interactive view of the store's performance throughout 2023.
+This dashboard provides stakeholders with a clear, interactive view of the store's performance throughout 2023 and 2024.

 A static view of the final Tableau Public dashboard: